““Let us be grateful to the people who make us happy; they are the charming gardeners who make our souls blossom.” Marcel Proust, 1871 – 1922

 10 Comments

-Posted in African American, Creative Non-Fiction, Essay, Family memories, Food, Life Stories, Memoir, values and spirituality, Writing from the heart
+Posted in African American, Creative Non-Fiction, Essay, Family memories, Food, Life Stories, Memoir, Values, Writing from the heart

-Tagged Commentary, Feelings, life and food, Life Stories, memoir, Reflections, story telling, values and spirituality, world view, writing from the heart
+Tagged Commentary, Feelings, life and food, Life Stories, memoir, Reflections, story telling, values and spirituality, world view